-Hail damage on a roof occurs when hail impacts shingles, causing dents or tears in the shingle.
-Additionally, the granules which protect the shingle from damaging sunlight and heat become loose.
+Hail damage on a roof occurs when hail impacts shingles and causes dents or tears in the shingle.
+Hail damage can cause the granules, which protect the shingle from damaging sunlight and heat, to become loose.
 As the shingle begins to degrade more rapidly, additional cracks or tears can form which allow water to leak through the shingle and into your home.
-When you’re working to repair a roof leak, start by checking to see if you have hail damage.
+When you’re working to repair a roof leak, start by checking to see if you have hail damage first.

 Roof hail damage can be hard to identify, especially if you’ve never looked for it before.
 If your roof has been damaged by hail, your home may be vulnerable to roof leaks or more rapid deterioration of the shingles or other roofing materials.